 I knew how I would have described it years ago.
 Easy!
-It would have revolved around name brands, life’s luxuries, name in lights, and money, money, money… But trying to come up with what success means to me today was hard to put in words.
+It would have revolved around name brands, life’s luxuries, name in lights, and money, money, money… Oh and stuff and more stuff!
+That was the path I was on then.
+Trying to keep up with the Jone’s.

-I’ve realized that success isn’t necessarily defined as most Americans would describe it.
+Over the years, I’ve realized that success isn’t necessarily defined as most Americans would describe it.
 Polls today show that teens see success as being rich and famous.
-And maybe that is.
-But success is more than the big things we conquer.
-I also see the stepping stones we must conquer everyday as success.
+And maybe that is easy to see.
+Shows, movies, and billboards taunt that kind of lifestyle.

 Later that evening I was recapping my day.
 It had been amazing!
 God had placed me at the right place at the right time to minister to a woman who was leaving an abusive relationship.
 I felt fully awake and alive!
 Was this success?
 I still found myself pondering over those three words I had turned in.
-Living life passionately.

 Then I received a text from a friend who said “How about lunch this week?”
 My heart screamed YES!!!
 This was a friend who I had met over a year ago.
 Back then she rarely smiled or looked you in the eyes.
 I had seen such tremendous growth in her and was so thankful that we had exchanged numbers a few weeks before when she shared that she didn’t have any good influences in her life.
 We set our lunch plans in motion and I was thrilled.

 “Yes — this is success, living life passionately!
 Encouraging the abused, and being there for a new friend who is ready to move beyond her present circumstances!”
-Somebody pinch me!!!